 Acne Treatment Can Help Mood Changes

 It’s normal for teens to be moody.
-If your teen’s withdrawn, anxious or depressed, it could be partly due to her or his acne.
+If your teen’s withdrawn, anxious or depressed, it could be partly due to acne.
 Acne treatment can improve mood.

 The Key To Success In Acne Treatment Is Commitment

-Teens are busy with school, social life and activities.
-Regardless, it’s important that teens always take the time to properly cleanse their face twice a day — morning and night.
+Teens are busy with school, social life, and activities.
+Regardless, teens must always take the time to properly cleanse their faces twice a day — morning and night.

 Diet Can Help Or Hurt Acne

-Nagging your child about their diet isn’t likely to work, but it’s important to understand which foods can make acne worse.
-Teens with acne should avoid cow’s milk, dairy and whey protein used by teens for bodybuilding.
+Nagging your child about their diet isn’t likely to work, but it’s essential to understand which foods can make acne worse.
+Teens with acne should avoid cow’s milk, dairy, and whey protein used by teens for bodybuilding.

 Teen Girls Need To Use The Right Makeup

-Some girls might think that the answer to their acne is heavier makeup, but makeup can frequently make acne worse and the result can be lifelong scars.
-Parents can help teens choose makeup labeled “oil-free” and “non comedogenic” — these products won’t clog the pores.
+Some girls might think that the answer to their acne is heavier makeup, but makeup can frequently make acne worse, resulting in lifelong scars.
+Parents can help teens choose makeup labeled “oil-free” and “noncomedogenic” — these products won’t clog the pores.